raviigarg/document-recognition/README.md

 ## Acknowledgements
 - Thanks to [Free OCR API](https://ocr.space/ocrapi) for parsing image and pdf and return the extracted text in json format.
 - Thanks to [Flaticon](https://www.flaticon.com/home) for providing icons of social links.
-- Thanks to [TRACES](https://contents.tdscpc.gov.in/) for providing form 16 and other forms.
+- Thanks to [TRACES](https://contents.tdscpc.gov.in/) for providing form no. 16 and other forms.
 - Thanks to [Zaargh](https://github.com/Zaargh/ocr.space_code_example/blob/master/ocrspace_example.py) for providing code snippet to extract text from OCR.space API using `requests.post`.